 - Short-term: Identify multiple opportunities for hands-on drill training in the ED setting.
-Implement effective communication and teamwork skills, such as the following TeamSTEPPS tools: leadership, brief, check-back (closed-loop communication), huddle, situation awareness, and mutual support. - Long-term: Implement a simulation training program for the ED that encompasses a variety of clinical and behavioral situations so that staff are better prepared, and supplies and equipment are readily available for actual events.
+Implement effective communication and teamwork skills, such as the following TeamSTEPPS tools: leadership, brief, check-back (closed-loop communication), huddle, situation awareness, and mutual support. - Long-term: Implement a simulation training program for the ED that encompasses a variety of clinical and behavioral situations so that staff are better prepared and supplies/equipment are readily available for actual events.

 Throughout this scenario, participants will be tasked with quickly assessing and determining appropriate treatment for an infant in respiratory distress.
-Additionally, participants will be asked to identify opportunities to apply effective communication and efficient teamwork skills, such as the ones recommended by TeamSTEPPS.
-The tools and strategies specific to this scenario include: leadership, brief, closed-loop communication, huddle, situation awareness, and mutual support.
+Additionally, participants will be asked to identify opportunities to apply effective communication and efficient teamwork skills, such as those recommended by TeamSTEPPS.
+The tools and strategies specific to this scenario include: leadership, brief, check-back, huddle, situation awareness, and mutual support.
 Visit AHRQ's website for more information about TeamSTEPPS.